How to contact us

 Epilepsy Action has a useful leaflet that looks at keeping you safe inside and outside the home.

-We recommend exploring the Epilepsy Action website for different courses that can be accessed.
+See the Epilepsy Action website for different courses that can be accessed (found if you search for "training for people with epilepsy").

-Epilepsy and Wellbeing is a free 2-hour online course that aims to teach you how to take simple steps to manage your epilepsy and improve your wellbeing.
+This free, 2-hour online course aims to teach you how to take simple steps to manage your epilepsy and improve your wellbeing.
 It covers the links between epilepsy and your wellbeing, seizure triggers, taking epilepsy medication, memory, and stress.

-First aid.
-This free online module covers the different types of seizures and what to do when a seizure occurs.
+This free online module covers all the different seizures and what to do in the event a seizure occurs.

 Common seizure triggers